loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 - Surface pressure → Determines interior gas state
 - Surface vibration → Determines interior sound wave modes

-**The balloon interior is not independent reality, but a "shadow" of surface data!**
+**In this analogy, the balloon interior is not viewed as independent reality, but a "shadow" of surface data!**

 ### Bekenstein-Hawking Entropy: Area, Not Volume!